 Every enterprise has a minimum viable security posture.
-Fall below it, and you're not just vulnerable—you're insolvent.
+Fall below it, and you’re not just vulnerable — you’re indefensible.
+Here’s what the line is, what sets it, and how it’s computed.

 The cybersecurity industry has a measurement problem.
 We've convinced ourselves that security is binary: you're either "secure" or you're not.
 But that's not how risk works.

 Traditional approaches can't tell you where your poverty line is.
-They sell you "best practices" that might be overkill for a regional manufacturer or catastrophically insufficient for a critical infrastructure provider.
-They tell you to "adopt zero trust" without considering if your organization can actually implement it.
+They sell you best practices that might be overkill for a regional manufacturer or catastrophically insufficient for a critical infrastructure provider.
+They tell you to "adopt zero trust" without asking whether your organization can actually implement and sustain it.

-A regional manufacturing company and a multinational bank have fundamentally different threat profiles, regulatory requirements, and risk tolerances.
-Yet most security frameworks recommend the same controls for both.
+A regional manufacturing company and a multinational bank have fundamentally different threat profiles, regulatory requirements, and risk tolerances — yet most security frameworks recommend the same controls for both.
+The fix isn't a better generic baseline.
+It's a context-aware one: a minimum posture calculated from your specific threat environment, regulations, business model, data sensitivity, and capacity to sustain controls.

-Six factors that define your minimum viable security posture
+Six factors define your minimum viable security posture:

 Who's targeting you?
 Nation-states, ransomware gangs, opportunistic attackers?
 Your adversaries determine your minimum defensive posture.